 This past weekend my in laws came from Georgia to visit with us over the holiday weekend.
 The kids had a great time with their grandparents as they always do.
 My mother in law brought me several recipes she’d printed out for old fashioned fountain style drinks and I couldn’t resist playing around with them!
-My son and I instantly fell in love with a wonderful concoction known as the Egg Cream.
+My son and I instantly fell in love with a wonderful concoction known as Old Fashioned Egg Creams.

 Until this past weekend, I’d never had an Egg Cream before.
 As I’m writing this I can honestly say I’ve lost count of how many I’ve had!

 Many of you may be wondering “What is an egg cream?” so I’ma gonna tell ya!
 Taste wise, it is kind of like a milkshake, only not as thick and it actually quenches your thirst rather than induces it.
 Egg Creams can easily be made to light in terms of sugar content, and has just a small bit of milk in it, although it tastes much milkier than it is.
 When you taste it and see the ingredients you’ll be surprised there isn’t more involved – or that egg or cream aren’t in it, because of the light richness.

 Why is it called an Egg Cream if it doesn’t have Eggs or Cream?

 Many people have speculated over the title and the reason that makes the most sense to me is that during the height of soda fountains, it was popular to add a raw egg and cream to drinks for flavor, thickness, and richness, but during the onset of World War II they became cost prohibitive (kinda like many groceries are becoming for us now!).
 Since this miraculously tastes like it may indeed have an egg and cream in it, the name was sort of a marketing ploy to help sell an inexpensive drink.
 I am just glad that these Old Fashioned Egg Creams exist!
 And I’m drinking one right now as I type this 🙂